 There is more to life than money- a phrase which facsimiles our situation today.
 Standing in the ATM and bank queues has become our leisure pursuit.
 In a good sense though what may have been perceived as turmoil at the outset has cleared our idea of our capabilities in many ways.
 We are now aware that the human mind backed by technology is a high-handed blend that can handle any challenges that come their way.
 This move that was no less than the feeling of being hijacked as we were cut from our foremost basic resource ‘money’ has actually proved to be a learning experience— in more ways than one.
 Let’s browse through the details.

 Demonetization: What life taught us

-Mediclaim not just an asset a life saver!
-Medical emergency can come without any prior notice and the need to get hospitalized in no money time can be harrowing.
+Mediclaim is not just an asset a lifesaver!
+A medical emergency can come without any prior notice and the need to get hospitalized in no money time can be harrowing.
 Cashless medical benefit cards can be of great help for effortless hospitalization alongside being a tax-saving outlay.

-Invest, invest, and invest: We can never envisage what future has in store so it is always better to be equipped ahead of time.
-Resource planning and investments are the best way to secure our future and is always better than to have the money in our home owned safes.
+Invest, invest, and invest: We can never envisage what the future has in store so it is always better to be equipped ahead of time.
+Resource planning and investments are the best way to secure our future and are always better than having the money in our home-owned safes.

 In conclusion, life is endowed with so much more that we discover every day, and overcoming this challenge which is actually for long time gains is one another of life’s chessboard matches.
 However, it was irksome for ones who have never seen the face of the bank and have lived a menial life till date – but any kind of change cannot happen overnight and time will mend all that has gone out of line.
 Fending off the downsides— this well-thought-out move is indubitably a blessing in disguise.